Coastal Day Tour of Siquijor: Third Stop, Day 2

 - There is no entrance fee but there is a donation box.
 Don’t forget to drop in to show your appreciation and to help with the maintenance of this wonderful spot in Siquijor.

-- There is a nearby maliit na sari sari store selling sitsirya (chips, biscuits, candies etc) just in case you get hungry or wants to have an impromptu picnic by the cold spring.
+- Across the road you’ll find maliit na sari sari store selling sitsirya (chips, biscuits, candies etc) just in case you get hungry or wants to have an impromptu picnic by the cold spring.
 Just manage your expectation as the snack choices are limited.

 - This famous tourist destination in Siquijor might be crowded during weekends and holidays.